-A large empirical literature has studied the determinants of attitudes towards risk, using surey or experimental evidence (see for instance Dohmen 2015, Dohmen et al. 2011).
+A large empirical literature has studied the determinants of attitudes towards risk, using survey or experimental evidence (see for instance Dohmen 2015, Dohmen et al. 2011).
 This literature often finds that risk aversion tends to increase during economic downturns, but there is also evidence that becoming unemployed is associated with increased preference for risk (Dohmen et al. 2016).

 Finally, limited liability may have similar implications for risk taking as prospect theory: if losses have a lower bound while upside risk is fully internalized, this may induce a preference for more risk.
 This idea has been studied in corporate finance (e.g, Jensen and Meckling 1976).
-We are not aware of applications of limited liability to a political setting, although one may see that, by the same logic, individuals who have nothing more to loose (and perhaps are cushioned by the welfare state) are induced to take political risks.
-The notion of reference dependent preferences that we study in this paper differs from limited liability in a few subtle ways.
-First, preferences for risk depend on losses relative to a reference point.
+We are not aware of applications of limited liability to a political setting, although by the same logic, individuals who have nothing more to loose (and perhaps are cushioned by the welfare state) are induced to take political risks.
+Some of our general considerations might hence apply to this case as well.
+At the same time, the notion of reference dependent preferences that we study in this paper differs from limited liability as preferences for risk depend on losses relative to a reference point.
 Hence, even middle or high income individuals may turn risk loving, if they are economically very disappointed.
-Second, some of our theoretical results also depend on the non-monotonicity in attitudes towards risk as a function of income and economic disappointment (since loss aversion makes individuals who are close to their reference point very averse to risk).
-This property of individual preferences is not induced by the mere presence of limited liability.